 Lisa Kattan serves as Baker Botts' International Trade Commission Practice Group Chair.
-She recently joined the firm after serving as Senior Investigative Attorney at the International Trade Commission (ITC) Office of Unfair Import Investigations for over five years.
+She joined the firm in 2016 after serving as Senior Investigative Attorney at the International Trade Commission (ITC) Office of Unfair Import Investigations for over five years.
 At the ITC, Ms. Kattan's responsibilities included serving as lead trial counsel on behalf of the U.S. Government in numerous high-profile investigations, involving hundreds of millions of dollars of accused products.
 In this role, Ms. Kattan evaluated the merits of patent infringement claims and defenses, developed claim constructions, investigated public interest issues, and ensured compliance with agency regulations, in cases ranging from medical devices to the smartphone wars.
 Ms. Kattan is a registered patent attorney, and a frequent speaker on ITC developments and patent litigation best practices.

 - Certain Magnetic Data Storage Tapes and Cartridges Containing Same (II) (International Trade Commission Investigation No. 337-TA-1076) - Representation of Fujifilm in ITC Investigation of Sony's infringement of a number of Fujifilm patents related to magnetic tape data storage technologies.

 - Certain Magnetic Tape Cartridges and Components Thereof (International Trade Commission Investigation No. 337-TA-1058) – Representation of Fujifilm in ITC Investigation brought by Sony related to magnetic tape data storage technologies.